The High Window: Plot

-Returning to the Murdocks, Marlowe is told a story he doesn’t believe: Leslie Murdock gave the coin to Morny to secure his debts, then changed his mind and retrieved it.
+Returning to the Murdocks, Marlowe is told a story he doesn’t believe: Leslie gave the coin to Morny to secure his debts, then changed his mind and retrieved it.
 Marlowe leaves, beginning to suspect a dark secret involving Merle, the timid family secretary, and Mrs. Murdock's first husband, Horace Bright, who died falling out of a window.
 The police say the drunk has confessed to the murder of Phillips, but Marlowe discovers he is covering for his landlord and is unlikely to be the real murderer.

 Merle arrives at Marlowe's apartment having a nervous breakdown.
 She claims to have shot Vannier, although her story doesn’t make sense.
-Marlowe visits Vannier's home, finds him dead, and discovers a photo of a man falling from a window with a woman behind him.
+Marlowe visits Vannier's home, finds him dead and discovers a photo of a man falling from a window with a woman behind him.
 Morny and Magic arrive, and Marlowe hides while Morny tricks his wife into leaving her fingerprints on the gun near the body to incriminate her.
-After they leave Marlowe puts the dead man's prints on the gun instead.
+After they leave, Marlowe puts the dead man's prints on the gun instead.

-Marlowe visits Mrs. Murdock and reveals what he has figured out: Horace Bright once tried to force himself on Merle, and she either pushed him or allowed him to fall out of a window to his death.
-Vannier knew and was blackmailing the family.
-Mrs. Murdock admits it is true and says she regrets ever hiring Marlowe.
-Marlowe confronts Leslie Murdock, revealing that he knew Murdock and Vannier had a plot to duplicate the coin using dental technology.
-They had Lois Magic hire Phillips to sell the fakes, but Phillips was frightened by the assignment and mailed the coin to Marlowe.
-Vannier killed Phillips and the coin dealer to cover his tracks.
-Leslie killed Vannier because he threatened to ruin Leslie if their scheme ever got out.
+Marlowe visits Mrs. Murdock and tells her he has figured out that Bright once tried to force himself on Merle, and she either pushed him or allowed him to fall out of a window to his death.
+Vannier knew this and was blackmailing the family.
+Mrs. Murdock says Marlowe is right and that she regrets ever hiring him.
+Marlowe then confronts Leslie, revealing that he knew Leslie and Vannier had a plot to duplicate the coin using dental technology.
+They had Magic hire Phillips to sell the fakes, but Phillips was frightened by the assignment and mailed the coin to Marlowe.
+Vannier killed Phillips and Morningstar to cover his tracks.
+Leslie then killed Vannier when he threatened to ruin Leslie if their scheme ever got out.
 Leslie confirms the plot, but Marlowe declines to turn him in.
-The police discover Vannier's role in the counterfeiting and the murders of Phillips and the coin dealer, but they rule his death a suicide.
+The police discover Vannier's role in the counterfeiting and the murders of Phillips and Morningstar, but they rule his death a suicide.

-Marlowe tells Merle it was Mrs. Murdock who pushed her husband out of the window and then blamed Merle for it.
+Marlowe shows Merle the photograph of Bright being pushed out the window, which shows it was actually Mrs. Murdock who killed her husband and then blamed Merle for it.
 Marlowe drives her cross country, to the home of her parents, safely away from Mrs. Murdock.
-He watches her and her family as he drives away and says, "I had a funny feeling as I saw the house disappear, as though I had written a poem and it was very good and I had lost it and would never remember it again".
+He watches her and her family as he drives away and says, "I had a funny feeling as I saw the house disappear, as though I had written a poem and it was very good and I had lost it and would never remember it again."